Resolution of Student Concerns

 - give an estimated time frame for resolution.

 - Complaints should be addressed as expeditiously as possible, with the goal of resolving each complaint within 30 days of acknowledgment of the complaint.

-- Upon arriving at a resolution, the divisional Vice President will send resolution details in writing to the student and the Vice President, Student Affairs, giving the reasons for the decision.
+- Upon arriving at a resolution, the divisional Vice President will send resolution details in writing to the student and the Provost, giving the reasons for the decision.

-The Office of the Vice President, Student Affairs, will track each Student Complaint via a web-based data management system and maintain within that system a record of the following for not less than two (2) years after final disposition of the complaint:
+The Office of the Provost, will track each Student Complaint via a web-based data management system and maintain within that system a record of the following for not less than two (2) years after final disposition of the complaint:

 - Date complaint was received.

 - College officials who addressed the complaint.